lMarentes1s/lMarentes1s/README.md

 ## 🎓 **About Me**
 - 📚 Software Engineering student at **Jala University**.
-- 📊 Passionate about data analysis, visualization, and machine learning.
+- 📊 Passionate about data Engineer, machine learning, and deep learning.
 - 💻 Currently working on personal projects to strengthen my skills in **Data Engineering**.
-- 🌱 Constantly learning about **Python, SQL, and Machine Learning**.
+- 🌱 Constantly learning about **Python, C++, SQL, and Deep Learning**.
 - 🎯 Seeking opportunities to apply my knowledge in a professional environment and continue growing.

 ---